 Posteromedial tibial bowing is thought to be caused by abnormal fetal positioning during pregnancy but developmental etiology cannot be ruled out

-Posteromedial tibial bowing is relatively infrequent disorder.
+Posteromedial tibial bowing is a relatively infrequent disorder.

 Bowing of tibia is often obvious and is present at birth.
-The foot is hyperdorsiflexed and almost touched anterior aspect of the distal tibia.
+The foot is hyperdorsiflexed and almost touched the anterior aspect of the distal tibia.
 Posterior to apex, a dimple may be present.

 Galeazzi test is done to assess significant limb-length inequality in children due to congenital deformities.
 The examination is performed with the patient supine and the hips and knees flexed.
 The result is considered positive if knees are at different levels height is asymmetrical.